Tin Hifi T4 Review

-Lower mids are clear and very detailed, and have a very pleasing presentation.
-It's less emphasized than the sub bass but I would feel that its natural or “normal” here, sounds pretty leveled with the bass so no complains here at all, well done.
+Lower mids are clear and very detailed and have a very pleasing presentation.
+It's less emphasized than the sub-bass but I would feel that it's natural or “normal” here, sounds pretty levelled with the bass so no complaints here at all, well done.
 Upper midrange just sounds a bit more emphasized and sometimes I feel that there is a “glare” or feels shouty in this region?
 I felt tired after longer listening periods and its part of the reason why it sounds bright-neutral.
 Female vocals, trumpets and violins are really forward (some synths too) and it just gets tiring after a while.
 However, it does detail pretty well in general so...
 Some quirks here and there but generally good.

 Treble (Score: 7.5/10)